xiangivyli/pm25_monitoring/README.md

 # PM2.5 Monitoring Program

 In this program, a final report shows
-- a list of times when the level is above the danger threshold of 30
+- a list of times when the level is above the danger threshold of 30 (I used 22 here as an example)
 - the daily maximum, daily minimum, and daily average pollution value

 ## Table of Contents